DinoBansigan/dinobansigan/input/posts/get-all-objectids-from-mongodb-into-sql-server.md

 The second thing you need to do is to transform the lines with the ObjectId values in it, into SQL Server INSERT statements.
 To do this you go through two steps:
    1. Search for `"_id" : ObjectId("` and replace the values with `INSERT INTO [dbo].[MongoDbObjectIds] ([ObjectId]) VALUES ('`. *(This is assuming you have a MongoDbObjectIds table in SQL Server with an ObjectId column.)*
    2. Search for `")` and replace the values with `');`.
-This will round out the INSERT statements and at this point, you should have valid INSERT statements that can be used in SQL Server.
+This will round out the INSERT statements.
+At this point, you should have valid INSERT statements that can be used in SQL Server.
 They should look similar to the ones I have below.
    ```
    /* 1 */
    --{